Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 I wrote an asynchronous HTTPS server in C++ using boost's ASIO library, to prepare for Code2College teaching since I didn't have much web dev experience before that.
 It should be live at [gerthouse.com](https://gerthouse.com/).

-It's a link aggregate site hosted on a Raspberry Pi.
+It's a link aggregate site hosted on a Raspberry Pi, my implementation is based on [RFC7230](https://tools.ietf.org/html/rfc7230).
+Though I don't implement most file manipulation functionality, instead sticking to what a browser would normally send.

 ---